filipemeneses/unity-to-json/README.md

 # unity-to-json

-NPM package to convert unity scene and FBX files into JSON
+Node.js package to convert Unity scene and FBX files into JSON

 ---